EricMarcon/divent/README.md

 The [documentation of the development version](https://EricMarcon.github.io/divent/dev/) is also available.

-## Reference
+## Citation

-Marcon, E. and Herault, B. (2015). entropart: An R Package to Measure and Partition Diversity. *Journal of Statistical Software*.
-67(8): 1-26.
+Marcon, E. & Puech, F. (under review). divent : An R Package for Diversity Measures Based on Entropy. *Journal of Open Source Software*.